To create a new product for your store, go into the Admin Interface, click the “Products” tab, and click the “New Product” button.

-- Master Price - For now, just think about the Master Price as the price you charge someone to buy the item.
+- Master Price - For now, just think of the Master Price as the price you charge someone to buy the item.
 Later in this guide, you will learn more about variants and how they impact a product’s actual price.

 - Cost Price - What the item costs you, the seller, to purchase or produce.

-- Available On - This field will either be blank, or the same as what you entered on the initial page.
+- Available On - This field will either be blank or the same as what you entered on the initial page.
 You can change this field whenever you like.

-- SKU - This field will either be blank, or the same as what you entered on the initial page.
+- Master SKU - This field will either be blank, or the same as what you entered on the initial page.
 You can change this field whenever you like.

 - Weight - The product’s weight in ounces.
 May be used to calculate shipping cost.